 Common Dog Behavioral Problems and Solutions

-Most of Dog owners are familiar with Common Dog Behavioral Problems and they think these are natural behaviors.
-But knowing how to apply the correct solutions you can prevent these problems.
+Most of the Dog owners are familiar with Common Dog Behavioral Problems, and they think these are natural behaviors.
+But knowing how to apply the correct solutions, you can prevent these problems.

-There are several reasons that may lead your dog to bark excessively, a few of them being fear, loneliness, separation anxiety, territorial reasons, and boredom.
+Several reasons may lead your dog to bark excessively, a few of them being fear, loneliness, separation anxiety, territorial reasons, and boredom.
 It takes time to make your dog bark less.

-Another way to control your dog’s excessive barking is to make him learn when to ‘speak’.
-Once he starts to bark, in order to stop him, teach him a different command to stop barking, such as ‘quiet’.
+Another way to control your dog’s excessive barking is to make him learn when to ‘speak.’
+Once he starts to bark, to stop him, teach him a different command to stop barking, such as ‘quiet’.
 Hold your finger to your lips while doing so.
 Practice for this command when your dog is calm.
-In time he will learn to respond and cease barking at your command. [/vc_column_text][/vc_column][/vc_row]
+In time he will learn to respond and cease barking at your command.

-Chewing is a natural and perfectly normal for all dogs.
+Chewing is natural and perfectly healthy for all dogs.
 They love to chew on things that are available.
 They chew for fun, stimulation and even to relieve anxiety or mild frustration.
 While this behavior is normal for them, dogs may chew inappropriate items and cause destruction.

 Begging at the Table for Food